Wuchieh/IntelligentAirQualityMonitoringSystem/README.md

 ```

 ## Introduction
-### This is the second generation of `Intelligent Air Quality Monitoring System`.
+This is the second generation of `Intelligent Air Quality Monitoring System`
-### Most of the system has been optimized
+<br> Most of the system has been optimized
-### Introduced front-end and back-end separation in the new version
+<br> Introduced front-end and back-end separation in the new version
-### The front-end uses the Vue3 framework instead of rendering on the back-end to reduce back-end stress
+<br> The front-end uses the Vue3 framework instead of rendering on the back-end to reduce back-end stress
-### Also changed the database from MySQL to [PostgreSQL](https://github.com/lib/pq)
+<br> Also changed the database from MySQL to [PostgreSQL](https://github.com/lib/pq)
-### And introduced [Redis](https://github.com/redis/go-redis/) to improve some efficiency and adapt to distributed components
+<br> And introduced [Redis](https://github.com/redis/go-redis/) to improve some efficiency and adapt to distributed components
-### Changed identity validation to use [JWT](https://github.com/golang-jwt/jwt) for distributed components
+<br> Changed identity validation to use [JWT](https://github.com/golang-jwt/jwt) for distributed components
-### Both front-end and back-end use i18n (international and localized)
+<br> Both front-end and back-end use i18n (international and localized)
-### Painting presentation only made a small part of the changes to the main changes are to adapt to the cell phone terminal
+<br> Painting presentation only made a small part of the changes to the main changes are to adapt to the cell phone terminal
 <hr>

 ## Front-end Screen Preview